dgraph-io/dgraph-docs/content/deploy/admin/metrics.md

 ## Raft leadership metrics

-Raft leadership metrics let you track changes in Raft leadership for Dgraph Alpha and Dgraph Zero nodes in your cluster.
+Raft leadership metrics let you track changes in Raft leadership for Dgraph Alpha and Dgraph Zero nodes in your Cluster.
 These metrics include a group label along with the node name, so that you can determine which metrics apply to which Raft groups.